 Tucson Clean & Beautiful is proud to announce availability of commemorative trees along the Pantano Wash Linear Park!
 (See: commemorative tree dedication request form or submit online).
 The $225.00 per tree cost includes planting and irrigation system installation, numbered markers corresponding to dedications recognized on a commemorative wall near the tree, and replacement should a tree become damaged or diseased.
 Trees may be dedicated to recognize special occasions and in appreciation or remembrance of friends and family.
-Trees are now available for Fall 2013 planting in Garden of the Families, just north of Golf Links Rd. on the west side of Pantano Parkway.
+Trees are now available for Spring 2014 planting in Garden of the Families, just north of Golf Links Rd. on the west side of Pantano Parkway.

 News story: Children’s Memorial Garden and Commemorative Tree Park - courtesy of Tony Paniagua, Arizona Public Media

 The Tucson area’s newest Commemorative Tree Park is located along the east bank of the Pantano Wash Linear Park (west side of Pantano Pkwy.), beginning at Michael Perry Park south of Golf Links Rd. and Pantano Parkway, and continuing northwest to the path’s current terminus at Kenyon Dr. west of Pantano Rd.
 Additional parking and access points are available on the west side of Pantano Parkway just north of Golf Links Rd., and on the west side of Pantano Parkway just south of 22nd St.